 As someone who's been in the language technology field for over a decade, I've seen the evolution firsthand.
 And lemme tell you, what we're seeing now isn't just another tech trend—it's fundamentally changing how we communicate.
 From professionals polishing important emails to students writing essays to everyday texting, grammar AI has become the silent partner in our digital conversations.

 But why now?
 Why are so many people suddenly making the switch?
-Let's dive into the reasons that have made 2025 the year of grammar checker AI.
+Let's dive into the reasons that have made 2026 the breakthrough year for grammar checker AI adoption.

 Remember when spell check was just that squiggly red line under misspelled words?
 Those days feel ancient now, don't they?
 The journey from basic spell checking to today's sophisticated grammar AI is actually pretty fascinating if you think about it.